/The Wedding I Was Never Invited To — And How It Brought My Son Back to Me

 I laughed and reached to squeeze his hand.
 “Honey, love doesn’t care about designer labels.
 Bring her by for dinner.
 I’ll make my famous spaghetti.”

-Patrick pulled his hand away.
+Patrick pulled his hand away, and the room felt colder.
 “She’s not really into… small gatherings like that.”

-From that moment on, it felt like watching my son fade behind frosted glass.
+From that moment on, talking to my son felt like watching him recede behind frosted glass.
 Sunday coffee became “I’m swamped.”
-Phone calls turned into cold, clipped texts.
+Calls turned into clipped texts.
+He was there, but not really there.

 “Fine.
 Her family has a place up north.”